Tidally induced spiral arm wraps encoded in phase space: Summary and conclusion

 \item The rhythm at which new spiral arms wraps appear with time, and thus new ridges in the $R$-$V_\phi$ projection and oscillations of $V_R$ with $L_Z$, depends on the orbital frequencies of the disc through the radial dependence of \ok2.
 The number of all these phase-space features and their separation offers a means to infer at the same time the potential (essentially the circular velocity curve parameters) and the starting time and phase of the perturbation.
 We give analytical formulae for simple power law models that at a theoretical level (in pure phase mixing events) successfully recover the impact times and even disentangle impacts from different successive pericentres (Sect.~\ref{s_fre}).

-\item For the MW we find a superposition of two different wavelenghts of $1000^{+430}_{-170}$ and $286^{+27}_{-15}\kms\kpc$, similar to the values of \citet{Friske2019} who detected it for the first time (Sect.~\ref{s_data}).
+\item For the MW we find a superposition of two different wavelengths of $>1100$ and $290$-$360\,\kms\kpc$, similar to the values of \citet{Friske2019} who detected it for the first time (Sect.~\ref{s_data}).

-\item Using typical values of the circular velocity curve of the MW, we obtain times of $<0.4$ Gyr and 0.7-1.8 Gyr, associated to these two frequencies (Sect.~\ref{s_data}).
-The first one is slightly smaller than the last Sagittarius pericentre and thus the sort wavelength could be related to other mechanisms.
+\item Using typical values of the circular velocity curve of the MW, we obtain times of $<0.6$ Gyr and 0.8-2.1 Gyr, associated to these two wavelengths (Sect.~\ref{s_data}).
+The first one is slightly smaller than the last Sagittarius pericentre and thus the long wavelength signal could be related to other mechanisms.
 The range of earlier times is consistent with estimated previous and previous-to-last pericentre of this galactic satellite.
-These would correspond to 4 spiral wraps in the range of the data coverage.
+These would correspond to four spiral wraps in the range of the data coverage.

-\item The validity of this calculation is subject to the assumptions that the impact with Sagittarius was impulsive and distant, and that there is no intervention of other aspects such as self-gravity or the bar, which, on the other hand, has been shown to reproduce also several of the observed kinematic features elsewhere (Sect.~\ref{s_dis2}).
+\item The validity of this calculation is subject to the assumptions that the impact with Sagittarius was impulsive and distant, and that there is no intervention of other aspects such as self-gravity or the bar, which, on the other hand, has been shown to reproduce several of the observed kinematic features elsewhere as well (Sect.~\ref{s_dis2}).

-\item On the observational front, the larger radial and azimuthal coverage of the Galactic disc, hopefully provided by \Gaia DR3, will allow us to probe a large phase-space volume in which various perturbation mechanisms can better be singled out and dated (Sect.~\ref{s_dis2}).

 \end{enumerate}